 I was heavily obsessed with guns and got approval to undertake firearms training and apply for a licence.
 But I just couldn’t do it—I knew I’d be tempted to take my own life.
 Things were that bad.

-When that relationship crashed, I was more broken than ever before.
-Once again I tried to take my own life and wound up in a hospital mental health ward.
+In early 2018, I tried to take my own life and wound up in a hospital mental health ward.
 But here’s the good part—God found me in the middle of this mess and brought me close to Himself.

 Through the recovery process, I have experienced unmerited love, grace and favour from Jesus.
 He has given my life a sense of meaning and purpose and given me hope for the future.